The Other Side of Air America

 And then there is Galen Beery who was tragically killed with his wife in an auto accident in October 2016.
 His You Tube video HmongStory40 Documentary is featured on this page.
 You can see the Air America and CASI aircraft in the background.

-Mr. Fredric Benson was kind enough to send me two documents about the history of the relief and resettlement assistant program in Laos.
+Mr. Frederic (Fritz) Benson, IVS and USAID, was kind enough to send me two documents about the history of the relief and resettlement assistance program in Laos.
 His picture collection is extensive and within that collection are photos of Air America aircraft used by IVS and USAID personnel for this program.

 After a while, the Weldons felt their work was not challenging them professionally, and they were inspired to seek employment in government service after reading a book by Margaret Mead titled Coming of Age in Samoa.
 They applied to American Samoa for medical positions and were hired.
 They moved to Samoa in 1961, and after two years decided to move on.